gruvw/slides/2024_01_22-bachelor_project_open_items/pres.md

 Open-Items aims to be a solution to all those previous problems, and provide the best tool to store your thoughts.

 - Those who know me well know how much I like lists, I have a list for almost everything in my life.
 That makes me very qualified to identify what heavy list users want and need in order to build the best list application solution possible for this problem.
-- Actually let me tell you a quick story of how I really decided to start building the solution: check-list application (decent in features and UI but closed source) fully changed their UI with not possibility to fall back to older version (open-source would have solved this with fork)
 - Aims to be like a good old pen and paper based list system (means without too many features) while empowering users with technology to allow quality of life features on top of it
     - Like device synchronisation
     - Collaborative lists